Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: The panel VAR

 \section{The panel VAR}

-This section develops the basic panel VAR and briefly discusses the main specification issues commonly faced by researchers.
-We then discuss how Bayesian techniques can be used to solve overparameterization concerns and thus, in an automatic fashion, solve several of these specification issues.
+This section develops the basic PVAR and briefly discusses the main specification issues commonly faced by researchers.
+We then discuss how Bayesian techniques can be used to deal with over-parameterization concerns and thus, in an automatic fashion, solve several of these specification issues.